 I must have seemed unhinged.
 I was in the midst of an extended period of fieldwork and appearing irrational, anxious, and paranoid to outsiders.
 Julien, a visiting Swiss vaccine researcher, joked that I might "go bush" if I was not careful.
 I was not losing my mind.
 Nor was I "going native," a term describing… Continue reading Rituals for Suspicion, Rituals for Fate

 The following is a second excerpt from my recent book, Spirit Children: Illness, Poverty, and Infanticide in Northern Ghana.
 Within rural Northern Ghana, the Nankani people describe how disabled or ill children and those whose births coincide with tragic events are spirit children sent from the bush to cause misfortune and destroy the family.
 Upon identification,… Continue reading Spirit Children and Family Misfortune: The Case of Victor

-In rural Northern Ghana if you have a vehicle you likely hold a powerful position or are successful.
+In rural Northern Ghana if you own a vehicle you likely hold a powerful position or are successful.
 Using a personal driver is even more indicative of status.
 I was little prepared for what I would learn by having a truck and by “being a driver” during my first weeks in the field.
 While preparing… Continue reading The White Man is My Driver

 I frequently refer to parts of my research and writing as working from a "cultural psychodynamic" perspective.
 What is this?
 In short, it is a theory and methodology that brings together perspectives from cultural phenomenology and psychoanalysis (culture + psyche).
 It emphasizes the complexity of cultural subjects and examines the ways in which culture and… Continue reading What is Cultural Psychodynamics?